 The Division of Health Sciences

 The Brody School of Medicine is a component of the ECU Division of Health Sciences.
-The division comprises the College of Nursing, the College of Allied Health Sciences, the School of Dental Medicine, the East Carolina Heart Institute, and Laupus Library.
+The division also includes the College of Nursing, the College of Allied Health Sciences, the School of Dental Medicine, the East Carolina Heart Institute, and Laupus Library.
 Faculty and students in the division have a collegial relationship that emphasizes interdisciplinary education and a joint approach to health care problem-solving.

 The College of Nursing, established in 1959, is a center of excellence in nursing education, research and practice.
 The school’s academic programs prepare professional nurses as baccalaureate generalists and as specialists for advanced practice at the master’s level.
 The undergraduate program is intended for first-time college students, returning and transfer students as well as registered nurses who obtained their basic nursing education in community colleges and hospitals.
 The master’s program provides study options in clinical services administration, community health, adult health, neonatal nurse practitioner, nurse midwifery, and family nurse practitioner.
 The college also offers post-master’s certificates as well as a post-baccalaureate certificate in school nursing.
 In 2002, the college established a doctoral program in nursing, and the first doctorate in nursing was awarded in 2005.